-Cheaha is a High Performance Computing (HPC) resource intended primarily for batch processing.
+Cheaha is a High Performance Computing (HPC) resource intended primarily for batch processing of research computing software.
 We offer a user-friendly portal website Open OnDemand with graphical interfaces to the most common features, all in one place.
+Read on to learn more about our resources and how to access them.

-The portal features a file browser, job composer and various interactive applications including a remote desktop, Jupyter, RStudio and MATLAB, among others.
+The Open OnDemand portal features a file browser, job composer and various interactive applications including a remote desktop, Jupyter, RStudio and MATLAB, among others.
 There is also a terminal usable directly in the browser for very basic functions such as file management.
+More detailed documentation may be found on our Open OnDemand page.

-A full list of the available hardware can be found furthur in.
+A full list of the available hardware can be found on our hardware page.

 Each user is allocated 5 TB of personal storage by default.
 This storage quota is shared between the